Can people change over time?

 Convictions are the foundation of a character and personality.
 A conviction is guiding in everything you do or don't do.
 If someone is very strongly convicted of the importance of expressing an opinion, this will cause different behavior than the person who believes that modesty is a virtue.

-In fact, your conviction can influence your performance.
+In fact, your conviction can influence your performance as it can bring you to another state of mind.
 In an experiment, a group of students was divided into good and superior students and those who underperformed.
 Both were given the same test that they had to complete within the agreed time.

 Convictions influence behavior